open-pay/openpay-ios/README.md

 ## Requirements

+- iOS SDK 9.3+
 - ARC
-- CoreLocation.framework
+- WebKit.framework

 ## Installation

-- Download the latest released version.
+- Download the latest released version (SDK-v2.0.0.zip).
-- Add openpay library to your project and to Build Phases -> Link Binary With Libraries.
+- Add openpay library (openpay-v2.0.0.a) to your project and to Build Phases -> Link Binary With Libraries.
-- Add CoreLocation.framework to Build Phases -> Link Binary With Libraries.
+- Add WebKit.framework to Build Phases -> Link Binary With Libraries.

-### Modify the Info.plist
-Include the NSLocationWhenInUseUsageDescription key.
-This string value for this key can currently be empty, but Apple may require a description of why the location is needed in the future.

-#### Headers
+## Headers

-##### includes folder
+- Copy all the .h files (Openpay.h, OPCard.h, OPAddress.h, OPToken.h) in the include folder of your project.

-The includes folder is automatically included in the project's header search path.
+*The includes folder is automatically included in the project's header search path.

-- Copy the include folder to your project (or include/*.h to your existing include folder).
-Drag the folder to your project to add the references.

-If you copy the files to a location other than includes you'll probably need to add the path to User Header Search Paths in your project settings.
+*If you copy the files to a location other than includes you'll probably need to add the path to User Header Search Paths in your project settings.

-##### Direct copy
-You can copy the headers directly into your project and add them as direct references.
-- Drag the contents of 'include' folder to your project (select copy if needed)

 ## Usage